mathursrus/LinkedIn-Network/README.md

 - **Asynchronous Job Processing**: Long-running searches (like scraping LinkedIn) are handled in the background, so the UI is never blocked.
 - **Real-time Status Updates**: Visual icons show you the real-time status of your requests (In Progress, Complete, or Failed).
 - **Resilient Caching**: Results are cached on disk, so you never have to run the same search twice.
-- **Secure Configuration**: Your OpenAI API key and Assistant ID are managed securely on the server and are never exposed to the client directly.
+- **Secure Configuration**: Everything is local, nothing is sent to any external servers.

 ## ⚙️ How It Works